 What is Giardiasis?

-Giardiasis is spread to others by infected people who do not wash their hands after having a bowel movement or after changing soiled diapers.
-It can also be spread by contaminated food or water.
+Giardiasis can be spread in many different ways but is most commonly transmitted through water.
+Giardiasis can also be transmitted person-to-person by infected people who do not wash their hands after having a bowel movement or after changing soiled diapers.

 - Frequent, loose and pale greasy stools